ducmanhchu/mycrypto-windows-forms/README.md

 ## Introduction
 MyCrypto is a Windows Forms application that simulates the core functionalities of a cryptocurrency system.
 It allows users to create transactions, sign them with a private key, verify transaction validity, and add them to a blockchain.
 The system also supports mining blocks and tracking balances.

+## Security Notice
+This project is for **educational purposes only**.
+The cryptographic key pairs generated and used within this application **are not secure** and should **not be used for real-world transactions**.
+If you intend to use this project beyond a learning environment, ensure that you generate and store private keys securely, and never expose them in a public repository.

 ## Features
 - **Blockchain System**: A simple blockchain that stores transaction data.
 - **Key Pair Generation**: